dakusui/jcunit/src/site/markdown/FSM.md

 ### Testing a method with parameters and their constraints

-Probably you want to define a constraint for the parameters you give to an action.
+Probably you want to define a topLevelConstraint for the parameters you give to an action.
 It can be done by doing below.

 ```java